kamaral/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-14-1.png)

-To compare the dataset with NAs and the dataset without NAs we calculate and compare the means.We notice that the mean of the complete dataset (10766.19) is equal to the mean of the dataset without missing values, which is expected since the NAs were replaced with the mean
+- To compare the dataset with NAs and the dataset without NAs, calculate and compare the means.
+The mean of the complete dataset (10766.19) is equal to the mean of the dataset without missing values, which is expected since the NAs were replaced with the mean

 ```r
 mean(dataReplaceNA_byDate$sum)